-The phases that positions classified as Unlikely To Pay go through, regardless of the managing structure, are supported and tracked through a dedicated application.
+The processing phases for the positions classified as Unlikely to Pay, regardless of the competent management structure, are supported and tracked through a specific application.

-The following positions are automatically categorised as "unlikely to pay":
+The following positions automatically fall under "Unlikely to Pay":

-- positions in in the state of "About to Expire", on passing the expiry date of this state and with a relative threshold of materiality in excess of 5%; - positions presenting a misaligned SAG for more than 30 consecutive days as "unlikely-topay" or "non-performing" loans with an exposure classified in one of the above situations, equal to or exceeding 20% of overall exposure at banking group level (except positions which, at the level of each individual bank/group company, show an exposure of less than €1,000); - in the state of "unlikely-to-pay forborne" upon exceeding 90 days of continuous overrun above the threshold;
+- in the "Expiring Past Due" status, when the expiry of that status has been exceeded and the related materiality threshold has become greater than 5%; - positions presenting a group administrative status that for more than 30 consecutive days is at "Unlikely to Pay" or "Bad Loan" and with exposure classified under one of the above, equal to or above 20% of the total exposure at banking group level (excluding positions that at single Bank/Group Company level present an exposure below 1,000 euro); - positions with the status "Forborne Unlikely to Pay" with the lapsing of the 90 consecutive days of past due above the threshold; - which have one of the following prejudicial events, namely judicial liquidation, arrangement with creditors, arrangement with minor creditors, extraordinary administration, compulsory administrative liquidation, arrangement in judicial liquidation proceedings, controlled receivership, and insolvency proceedings;

-- positions presenting one of the following prejudicial events, i.e. bankruptcy, arrangement with creditors, extraordinary administration, forced liquidation, settlement of bankruptcy proceedings, receivership, insolvency proceedings; - as a result of 'dragging' of a default status from joint holders to a joint account, or from the joint account to joint holders, according to specific rules as detailed in the relevant paragraph. - Positions in which the significant threshold (5%) of the overall economic loss relating to the sale of a credit obligation has been exceeded
+- due to the contagion of the default status from joint account holders to the jointly held account or from the jointly held account to joint account holders according to specific rules as detailed in the related paragraph.

-For management purposes, the Bank has also made provision for a further classification within "Unlikely to pay", identified as "unlikely-to-pay-forborne", which may include counterparties that show at least one exposure subject to a measure of "forbearance" that is duly complied with or that remain in a state of risk pending the start of the 'Cure Period' required by law (minimum 12 months).
+For management purposes, the Bank has established an additional unlikely to pay category called "Forborne Unlikely to Pay" (), which includes counterparties that have at least one exposure subject to duly observed forbearance measures or that remain in the risk status pending the completion of the legally imposed Cure Period (minimum of 12 months).

-The following positions are automatically categorised as "unlikely-to-pay-forborne":
+The following positions automatically fall under "Forborne Unlikely to Pay":

-- forborne performing positions, arising from non-performing positions, subject to a subsequent tolerance measure on the same credit line as the previous intervention in the so called "probation period"; - forborne performing positions, arising from non-performing positions, with a unreported overrun of more than 30 continuous days (applying a minimum tolerance threshold and with verification undertaken on the Forborne line) occurring during the Probation Period; - positions with a forborne flag arising from closed bad loans positions with existing agreed/used residues; - positions in the state of "non-performing past due exposures" for which forbearance measures have been granted with an overrun of zero or less than 30 days or below the threshold; - positions presenting a misaligned SAG for more than 30 consecutive days as "unlikely-topay forborne" and with an exposure classified in that state as equal to or exceeding 20% of overall exposure at banking group level (except positions which, at the level of each individual bank/group company, show an exposure of less than €1,000); - performing counterparty positions, if the calculation of the diminished obligation (in the case of a new forborne labelling) at the time of execution of the operation on the legacy of reference registers a value above a threshold set at 1%.
+- Performing Forborne positions, transferred from non-performing status, subject to subsequent forbearance measures on the same credit line of the previous intervention during the Probation Period; - Performing Forborne positions, transferred from non-performing status, with past due amount not subject to reporting for over 30 consecutive days (applying a minimum tolerance threshold and with verification conducted on the forborne line) occurring during the Probation Period; - Forborne flagged positions, transferred from Bad Loan status closed with residual existing credit lines/drawdowns; - Non-performing past due exposures, where forbearance measures were granted with the past due brought down to zero or for less than 30 days or under the threshold; - positions presenting a group administrative status that for more than 30 consecutive days is at "Forborne Unlikely to Pay" and with exposure classified under said status equal to or above 20% of the total exposure at banking group level (excluding positions that at single Bank/Group Company level present an exposure below 1,000 euro); - performing counterparties, if the calculation of the Diminished Obligation (in the case of a new forborne classification) at the time the transaction is completed on the reference legacy application produces a value above a threshold set at 1%.